araujo88/PetitePass/README.md

 `(1) - Generate secure password` <br />
 `(0) - Exit` <br />
 `--------------------------------` <br />

+Option 7 enables the user to change the current password used for database encryption.

 Option 6 will print all registered passwords in the database, including their identification name, the username (if applicable) the password itself, the data of creation and the data of the last update.